Bbenn2828/Darey.io.pbl/project1.md

 ```
 sudo vi /etc/apache2/sites-available/projectlamp.conf
 ```
 This will create a new blank file.
-Paste in the following bare-bones configuration by hitting on i on the keyboard to enter the insert mode, and paste the text:
+Paste in the following bare-bones configuration by hitting on 'i' on the keyboard to enter the insert mode, and paste the text:
 <VirtualHost *:80>
     ServerName projectlamp
     ServerAlias www.projectlamp